-moss is a full service architecture and design studio in the Chicago neighborhood of Lakeview.
-Our work is diverse by design, and allows us to explore the best design solutions across varied project types including residential, commercial, breweries and wineries, retail, urban planning, custom furniture, restaurants, and LEED.
+moss is a full-service architecture and urban design studio in the Logan Square neighborhood of Chicago.
+We’re LEED accredited and licensed in Illinois, Michigan, Ohio, and California.
+Our work is diverse by design, allowing us to explore the best design solutions across varied project types, including residential, commercial, hospitality, breweries and wineries, interiors, urban planning, and custom furniture.

 We assist our clients through the entire architectural and construction process, from site selection and design through permitting and construction.
 We work collaboratively with our design team and fabricators to create beautiful, livable, superior spaces.

-We believe that successful design provides a solid connectivity with nature while responding to client needs, desires, and their vision of a comfortable, livable, and functional environment.
+We believe that successful design provides solid connectivity with nature while responding to our client’s needs, desires, and vision of a comfortable, livable, and functional environment.
 We believe that sustainable designs can be cost-effective, preserve history, and result in a more beautiful, conscientious, and enduring design.
-Our designs integrate natural light and air, connection to landscape and green space, and the surrounding environment to create open, navigable spaces for present and posterity.
+Our designs integrate natural light and air, connection to the landscape and green space, and the surrounding environment to create open, navigable spaces for present and posterity.

-After graduating from the NewSchool of Architecture and spending nearly a decade designing sustainable architecture in San Diego, Matt returned to the character building climate of his native Chicago to found moss.
-His work is known for utilizing site orientation, creative use of green building techniques, and sustainable building materials.
-Matt understands the urban environment and how to sustain it as a community for all living things, and volunteers for the 47th Ward Green Council, Openlands Project where he is a volunteer Treekeeper, and as a guest laborer at Peasant’s Plot Farm.
+After graduating from the NewSchool of Architecture and spending nearly a decade designing sustainable architecture in San Diego, Matt returned to the character-building climate of his native Chicago to found moss.
+His work utilizes site orientation, creative use of green building techniques, and sustainable building materials.
+Matt understands the urban environment and how to sustain it as a community for all living things.
+He volunteers as a Treekeeper for the 47th Ward Green Council, Openlands Project, and a guest laborer at Peasant’s Plot Farm.
 He has lectured on sustainable architecture and urban design nationwide.
-Matt enjoys The New York Times, cooking, wood working, and hydrology.
+Matt enjoys The New York Times, cooking, woodworking, and hydrology.
 He is not a fan of golf or flaxseed.

 Emily holds a degree in Journalism from DePaul University.
-Previously, she has worked as an editorial intern at Newcity, Time Out Chicago, and Intersection Magazine in London.
-Born and raised in Chicago, she still has absolutely no sense of direction and frequently asks tourists how to get around.
-She is particularly interested in access to quality food/water, healthier urban spaces, and design’s role in each.
-In addition to moss, she volunteers for multidisciplinary arts space the Comfort Station, and works part-time at Time Out Chicago as a music writer.
-In her free time, Emily can be found indecisively pacing aisles at Harvest Time, painting, playing guitar and attempting to learn five languages at once.
+She previously worked as an editorial intern at Newcity, Time Out Chicago, and Intersection Magazine in London.
+Born and raised in Chicago, Emily still has absolutely no sense of direction and frequently asks tourists how to get around.
+She is particularly interested in access to quality food and water, healthier urban spaces, and design’s roles in each.